The atmosphere is always electric and the action intense whenever these two Southeast rivals come together.

 To add insult to injury, the August 24 match in Orlando saw Atlanta's Josef Martinez break the MLS single-season scoring record.

-2017: The matchups have been wild from the start.
+2017: The matchups were wild from the start.
 Villalba's 86th-minute Goal of the Year strike decided the first-ever match at Exploria Stadium (July 21) and Villalba did it again to Orlando just eight days later (July 29) with a stoppage-time equalizer at Bobby Dodd Stadium.

 In a cracking third and final regular season meeting in 2017, Orlando took the lead on three different occasions only to see Atlanta's Josef Martinez respond all three times with a hat trick in front of 70,425 in the third match ever played at new Mercedes-Benz Stadium (September 16).